Skip to main content

 Make the most of the Sainsbury Centre’s Sculpture Park when the sun’s out!

 Beneath blue skies is the best way to explore the Sainsbury Centre’s Sculpture Park.
-It’s dotted with outstanding art by names like Henry Moore, Antony Gormley and Lynn Chadwick and surrounds the art museum’s innovative Norman Foster-designed building.
-Follow their pocket map to discover the sculptures on display before a coffee outdoors at The Terrace cafe.
+It’s dotted with outstanding art by names like Henry Moore, Antony Gormley and Lynn Chadwick and surrounds the art museum’s futuristic Norman Foster-designed building.
+Follow their pocket map to discover the sculptures on display before a coffee outdoors at the aptly named Terrace Cafe.

 7. A Light Lunch at the Garden Cafe